texfaq/texfaq.github.io/FAQ-psfchoice.md

 Text fonts in Type&nbsp;1 format are available from many vendors including Adobe, Monotype and Bitstream.
-However, be careful with cheap font ''collections''; many of them dodge copyright restrictions by removing (or crippling) parts of the font programs such as hinting.
+However, be careful with cheap font "collections"; many of them dodge copyright restrictions by removing (or crippling) parts of the font programs such as hinting.
 Such behaviour is both unethical and bad for the consumer.
-The fonts may not render well (or at all, under ATM), may not have the ''standard'' complement of 228 glyphs, or may not include metric files (which you need to make TFM files).
+The fonts may not render well (or at all, under ATM), may not have the "standard" complement of 228 glyphs, or may not include metric files (which you need to make TFM files).

-TrueType was for a long time the ''native'' format for Windows, but MicroSoft joined the development of the OpenType specification, and ''modern'' windows will work happily with fonts in either format.
+TrueType was for a long time the "native" format for Windows, but MicroSoft joined the development of the OpenType specification, and "modern" windows will work happily with fonts in either format.
 Some TeX implementations such as [TrueTeX](FAQ-commercial) use TrueType versions of Computer Modern and Times Maths fonts to render TeX documents in Windows without the need for additional system software like